Milo is from New York. He plays guitar and is drawn to interesting and unusual chord progressions.

 Don't worry.
 I won't lead you to atonal hell.
 For me, the point of writing music is to create ear-pleasing compositions that sound like nothing you've heard before.
 If you share this passion, please read on.

-Below I've suggested opening changes taking you to each step of the chromatic scale.
+Below I've suggested opening changes taking you through each step of the chromatic scale.
 The chord changes are written in Roman numerals (followed by a random example).

 - im7 - I6 (Em7 - E6)

 - I - bIII (A - C)